lukefleed/raspberry/README.md

 git clone https://github.com/lukefleed/raspberry && cd raspberry
 ```

-Then you just have to type (you need pyhton installed)
+Then you just have to type

 ```
 python temp.py